pfmarteau/RSS-Feed-6C-dataset/README.md

 # RSS-Feed-6C-dataset
 Dataset for text classification: items belong to 6 categories

-This dataset contains french and english textual documents collected on the following rss sources during November 2018 :
+This dataset contains french and english textual documents collected on the following rss sources during November 2018.
+Please note that each of these source holds a coyright on these collected items.

 ## English sources
 1. http://feeds.bbci.co.uk/sport/rss.xml?edition=uk SPORT